nikwl/dynamixel-shield-toolbox/README.md

 * Make sure the motor(s) you want to use is on the list of [supported motors](https://emanual.robotis.com/docs/en/parts/interface/dynamixel_shield/#supported-dynamixel).
 	* Note that the shield only has one power connector so you may not be able to use two or more different motors if they have different power requirements.
 * Make sure you have the right Arduino, or are willing to buy some additional hardware.
-Some Arduinos (UNO and MEGA) require additional serial communicators in order to [communicate over serial](https://emanual.robotis.com/docs/en/parts/interface/dynamixel_shield/#how-to-use-serial-monitor-with-dynamixel-shield).
+Some Arduinos (Uno, Nano, Mini, and Mega) require additional serial communicators in order to [communicate over serial](https://emanual.robotis.com/docs/en/parts/interface/dynamixel_shield/#how-to-use-serial-monitor-with-dynamixel-shield).

 I'm using the following hardware, which I've found works pretty well.
 * [Dynamixel Shield](http://www.robotis.us/dynamixel-shield/) (obviously).
 * [Arduino UNO](https://store.arduino.cc/usa/arduino-uno-rev3) (or a copycat board).
-* [LN-101 Serial Communicator](http://www.robotis.us/usb-downloader-ln-101_int/).
-This is only required for Uno, Nano, Mini, Mega.
+* [LN-101 Serial Communicator](http://www.robotis.us/usb-downloader-ln-101_int/) (this is only required for Uno, Nano, Mini, Mega).
 * 2x [Dynamixel XL-320](http://www.robotis.us/dynamixel-xl-320/).
 * 2x [Dynamixel XL-430](http://www.robotis.us/dynamixel-xl430-w250-t/).
 * [7.5V 3A variable power supply](https://www.amazon.com/gp/product/B01MT5WVCG/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) (optionally with female barrel connector).